GRE scores are no longer required for the application to the Media Arts M.A. program. Applicants’ GRE scores will not be considered.

 - New Media Art

-Note: Successful applicants to the graduate program in Media Arts typically have an undergraduate GPA of 3.00 or higher on a 4.00 scale and acceptable scores on either the Miller Analogies Test (35 and above) or the GRE (a combined minimum of 292).
-These numbers are provided as guidelines; meeting the minimum GPA and test scores does not guarantee admission.
+Note: Successful applicants to the graduate program in Media Arts typically have an undergraduate GPA of 3.00 or higher on a 4.00 scale.
+This is provided as a guideline; meeting the minimum GPA does not guarantee admission.
 All parts of an application are carefully considered in admissions decisions.